-Unlike some cities, East St. Louis isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in East St. Louis are a mix of both white- and blue-collar jobs.
+East St. Louis is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, East St. Louis is a city of service providers, sales and office workers, and transportation and shipping workers.
-There are especially a lot of people living in East St. Louis who work in maintenance occupations (11.90%), office and administrative support (11.52%), and healthcare suport services (10.19%).
+There are especially a lot of people living in East St. Louis who work in office and administrative support (14.55%), sales jobs (10.56%), and maintenance occupations (9.78%).

-Many people in East St. Louis take advantage of public transportation to get around.
-In fact, for the size of the city, the number of people who use the bus to commute to work is quite high.
-This helps to fill a need among East St. Louis citizens for affordable transportation.
+A lot of people in East St. Louis take the bus for their daily commute.
+For the size of the city, the number of people who use public transportation is quite high.
+For many people in East St. Louis, this fills their need for low-cost transportation.

 The people who call East St. Louis home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of East St. Louis residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in East St. Louis include German, European, Jamaican, and Sudanese.
+Important ancestries of people in East St. Louis include European, German, Sudanese, and Jamaican.

 The most common language spoken in East St. Louis is English.
-Other important languages spoken here include Spanish and Other Indo-European.
+Other important languages spoken here include Spanish and French.